 I am always sending the same canned response to students who would like to do an FYP or a dissertation with me on the subjects I dabble in, Computer-Aided Drug Design (Discovery), Virtual Screening (VS), Ligand-based and Structure-Based methods, Cheminformatics, Bioinformatics and Computational Chemistry.
-Perhaps the first step for any student is to realize the hierarchy of these fields (and the differences between them).
-I am including a reading list – which helps you bootstrap the subject, and hopefully helps you determine if this is really something for you.
-The jargon will be daunting at first (especially if you are a computer scientist), but that is only an initial hurdle and hopefully you get familiar with the big words quickly.
-You do not need to understand everything, you just need to understand enough.
-Remember brick walls are there to show us how badly we want things!
-(Watch this: long and touching).
+Perhaps the first step for any student is to realize the… Continue reading Computer Aided Drug Design (CADD) – Reading Lists

 During our DataX course, we recently had an issue where installing the tm package had a dependency on the slam package (that’s Sparse Lightweight Arrays and Matrices for you).
 This package requires R >3.3.1, which is a shame as I asked students to install 3.2 at the beginning of the course.
-Don’t despair; keep calm and upgrade R.
+Don’t despair; keep calm… Continue reading Upgrading R on Ubuntu

 As part of the TrainMALTA EU project activities, I volunteered/was tasked with setting up the IT infrastructure for the HTS (or NGS) bioinformatics summer school.
 It has been quite an experience, and the whole setup is far from trivial – so I thought I’d document parts of it here.
-Habitually, I turned to google to search what others in my shoes have done and nothing turned up.
-Nothing on google – this setup must be worth documenting!
+Habitually, I turned to google to… Continue reading Setting up a Bioinformatics Summer School

 So, you have a ton of hard-disks spinning with RNA Seq data you need to analyse?
 Excellent.
 But first you need some software to do that.
 This post follows the nature protocol described by Trapnell et el. described here (something freely accessible from nature publishing group – must be my lucky day today).